 Professor Hoffman graduated summa cum laude from Dartmouth College and from Yale Law School, where she was Submissions Editor for the Yale Journal of Health Policy, Law, and Ethics.
 Professor Hoffman has extensive experience working as a lawyer and business consultant in the health care industry.
 She practiced law at Ropes & Gray, LLP, where she counseled clients on health care regulatory matters.
 She has also provided strategic business advice to health care companies as a consultant at The Boston Consulting Group and The Bridgespan Group.
 Immediately prior to joining the faculty at UCLA, she was a fellow at Harvard’s Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics.

-Professor Hoffman’s research explores the role of regulation and the welfare state in promoting health and well being.
-Her writing examines how health insurance regulation both reflects and shapes different conceptions of risk and responsibility.
-Her most recent work proposes a fundamental shift in how social policy addresses long-term care.
+Professor Hoffman’s research explores the role of regulation and the welfare state in promoting health and wellbeing.
+Her writing examines how regulation both reflects and shapes different conceptions of risk and responsibility.

-Professor Hoffman’s articles include: "Reimagining the Risk of Long-Term Care," 16 Yale Journal of Health Policy, Law, and Ethics (forthcoming 2016); "Health Care Spending and Financial Security after the Affordable Care Act," 92 North Carolina Law Review 101 (2014); "An Optimist’s Take on the Decline of Small-Employer Health Insurance," 98 Iowa Law Review Bulletin 113 (2013); and "Three Models of Health Insurance: The Conceptual Pluralism of the Patient Protection and Affordable Care Act," 159 University Pennsylvania Law Review 1873 (2011).
-She is co-editor of the Oxford Handbook of United States Healthcare Law (with I. Glenn Cohen and William M. Sage, forthcoming 2016).
+Recent articles include: "Reimagining the Risk of Long-Term Care," 16 Yale Journal of Health Policy, Law, and Ethics (2016); "What Health Reform Reveals About American Health Law," in The Oxford Handbook of U.S. Health Law (Cohen, Hoffman, & Sage, eds.
+Oxford University Press) (2016); "Health Care Spending and Financial Security after the Affordable Care Act," 92 North Carolina Law Review 101 (2014); "An Optimist’s Take on the Decline of Small-Employer Health Insurance," 98 Iowa Law Review Bulletin 113 (2013); and "Three Models of Health Insurance: The Conceptual Pluralism of the Patient Protection and Affordable Care Act," 159 University of Pennsylvania Law Review 1873 (2011).
+She is co-editor of The Oxford Handbook of U.S. Health Law with I. Glenn Cohen and William M. Sage (forthcoming 2016).